Liu3422/Summer_RISCV/README.md

     Errors:
-        -M value is changing during some load instructions -It usually changes to 0, and the rd also sometimes ends up as 0 -For the model, some sh instructions incorrectly mask -Still need to figure out the specifics of using the past rd1, it is messing up some normal tests!
+        -M value is changing during some load instructions -It usually changes to 0, and the rd also sometimes ends up as 0 -For the model, some instructions incorrectly mask -Still need to figure out the specifics of using the past rd1, it is messing up some normal tests!
+            - Byte isn't properly masking, sometimes more than 8 bits.
         - 1/8 of failed tests have mismatching memory
+        - writedata is always 0, even for successful tests.
+Is this a race condition, or trace of a bug?

     Edgecases:
         - rd = rs1 results in the rd1 value (used to increment in data_memory) changing.